Germany to turn on World Cup turbo despite Neuer blow

 "The game tomorrow will give us some tailwind for the tournament.
 We were not at 100 percent against Cameroon but that is normal.
 When it starts we will press the World Cup turbo."

-Roman Weidenfeller replaced Neuer in the 2-2 friendly draw with Cameroon on Sunday and will deputise again on Friday.
+Roman Weidenfeller replaced Neuer in the 2-2 friendly draw with Cameroon on Sunday and will deputize again on Friday.

 Midfielder Bastian Schweinsteiger and captain Philipp Lahm have shrugged off injury and will feature against Armenia.